 An LLC also allows for a more complex business structure.
 Rather than only having one owner, an LLC can have multiple owners (also called members), managers, and shareholders/investors.
 This allows for more flexibility for funding and business operations.

 Now that we have outlined the basics of each structure, we will examine the core differences for each in terms of tax implications, cost, liability, and structure.

 As mentioned previously, because there is no distinction between a sole proprietorship and its owner, their taxes are filed the same way.
 This also means that your personal tax rate will be unaffected if you are a business owner or not.
 But, you are eligible to deduct certain expenses from your gross income to lower your tax bracket.

 For example, if you work out of your home as a data analyst, you will be able to deduct some of your home expenses (utility costs) from your income.
 It’s important to note that if your business makes more than $400 annually in profits, you will be required to file self-employed taxes as part of your Form 1040, Schedule C.

 On the other hand, because LLCs are an entity separate from their owner(s), their taxes are filed separately.
 They also allow for multiple filing options.
-Even if you own an LLC, you can elect to file your taxes as a sole proprietorship, a partnership, or a corporation.
-This allows for more strategic choices to realize significant tax benefits.
+Even if you own an LLC, you can elect to file your taxes as a corporation This allows for more strategic choices to realize significant tax benefits.

-Given that sole props. are created with the sale of a good or service, there is no cost associated with setting one up.
+Given that sole proprietors are automatically created with the sale of a good or service, there is no cost associated with setting one up.
 Unless you decide to register a name for your business, the lack of fees is a considerable plus.

 In contrast, setting up an LLC costs a few hundred dollars and comes with recurring annual payments.
 Firstbase is the simplest and most cost-effective way to create a new LLC.